epsilonfunction/sportsbetarb/README.md

 ## Branches
 1. Main
     Production Branch
+2. Testing/Prototyping
+    - Docker Deployment of sgpools (might merge into sgpools once sgpools is ready)
-2. Testing/Prototyping (Not created Yet)
+    - PyMongo (Not created Yet)
-    As name suggests
+        Dumping of data into mongodb datalake
 3. sgpools
     Conversionof sgpools notebook into functional environment.